dmentipl/plonk/docs/source/overview.rst

      <plonk.Snap "disc_00003.h5">,
      <plonk.Snap "disc_00004.h5">]

-The :py:class:`Simulation` class has an attribute :py:attr:`time_series` which contains time series data as pandas DataFrames discussed in the next section.
+The :class:`Simulation` class has an attribute :attr:`~Simulation.time_series` which contains time series data as pandas DataFrames discussed in the next section.

 ~~~~~~~~~
 Evolution